hmendes00/matrix-js-sdk-e2ee-helpers/README.md

 # matrix-js-sdk-e2ee-helpers
-This REPO is intent to help people having a hard time to setup e2ee using matrix-js-sdk.
+This REPO is intended to help people having a hard time to setup e2ee using matrix-js-sdk.

 # Before Getting Started